joeyjyyang/library-of-fundamentals/README.md

 - Implementing Lists, Queues, and Stacks abstract data types (due to great time complexities for adding and removing elements).
 - Creating circular lists.
 - Modelling real world objects such as trains.
-- Used in separate chaining due handle collisions in Hashtable implementations.
+- Used in separate chaining due handle collisions in Hash Table implementations.
 - Implementing adjacency lists for Graphs.

 #### Singly Linked Lists